 6. Fasten the Plates Over the Posts

-There are two 4×4 posts at the front of the shed that support the front half of the roof.
+Two 4×4 posts at the front of the shed support the front half of the roof.
 Secure the bottom of the posts to the deck frame with metal post anchors.
 Tie the top of the posts together with the second (top) 2×4 plates that run over the top of the walls.
-Miter the ends of the 2×4 plates over the posts and attach them with screws (Photo above).
+Miter the ends of the 2×4 plates over the posts and attach them with screws (photo above).

 7. Install the Decking